Talari recently announced the release of the Talari Adaptive Private Networking 4.3.

-With an SD-WAN in place like Talari’s THINKING WAN, the network is able to make intelligent decisions about the treatment of each data packet.
+With an SD-WAN in place like Talari’s Failsafe SD-WAN, the network is able to make intelligent decisions about the treatment of each data packet.
 It selects the best possible path according to current network conditions and available links.
 In this way, enterprises can leverage both MPLS and Ethernet services as part of its WAN, and can leverage each link for certain types of traffic, as a failover backup, or both.

 To find out more about how Talari’s Software Defined WAN makes this possible, contact us for a custom demonstration today.